learn-co-curriculum/dsc-join-statements-lab/README.md

 ## CRM Schema

-In almost all cases, rather then just working with a single table we will typically need data from multiple tables.
+In almost all cases, rather then just working with a single table you will typically need data from multiple tables.
 Doing this requires the use of **joins ** using shared columns from the two tables.

-For example, here's a diagram of a mock customer relation management database.
+In this lab, you'll use the same Customer Relationship Management (CRM) database that you saw from the previous lesson.
 <img src='images/Database-Schema.png' width="600">

 ## Connecting to the Database